pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 To be able to define and identify the adjectives in sentences.

-To be able to identify different kinds of adjectives - adjectives of quality, quantity, number, demonstrative, possessive and interrogative adjectives.
+To be able to understand & identify different kinds of adjectives - adjectives of quality, quantity, number, demonstrative, possessive and interrogative adjectives.

 To be able to identify the different kinds of adjectives in the given sentences.